OwenKe11y/graph-theory-project/README.md

 ```
 python3 regex.py
 ```
 From here a menu will display, prompting the user for an input from a menu.
-The user has 3 options they are to:
+The user has 3 options.
+They are to:
 * Input a text file, a text file is provided named **"input.txt"**
 * Enter a regular expression.
 * Exit the program.